How To Look After Natural Grey Hair

 - Get your lipstick on.
 This is where the attitude comes in.
 It’s not just about lipstick.
-It’s about washing and styling your hair, putting on your make-up, holding your head and your regrowth up high and feeling confident about your choice to show off your beautiful, natural colour.
+It’s about washing and styling your hair, putting on your make-up, holding your head up high and feeling confident about your choice to show off your beautiful, natural colour.

 Speed things up with a shorter style

 Short styles are not the only option for grey hair.

 However, during the transition period, if you want to speed up the process, this is one option.
 A shorter style and regular trims will speed things up.